Paroxysmisch/genome-assembly/dissertation/main.typ

 Prior work has used @gnn:pl to neurally executed common graph algorithms @neural-graph-algorithms, including the @tsp @tsp-gnn and Hamiltonian Path @inter-homo-gnn (which can be reduced to @tsp in polynomial time) problem.
 We cannot simply use state-of-the-art neural Travelling Salesman solvers (like the use of Graph Transformers @tsp-graph-transformer) due to the size of overlap graphs (thousands of edges and millions of nodes) being much larger than those used during research for creating these models.
 Secondly, these models utilize node coordinate information that is not available in the overlap graph.
 Lastly, these models assume the input graphs are error-free---this is not true for overlap graphs.

 The neural execution paradigm has also been successful in simulating some of the deterministic simplification algorithms used on the overlap graph, including transitive edge, dead-end/tip, and bubble removal, showcasing the potential of @gnn:pl for artifact resolution in overlap graphs (more precisely, the layout phase of the @olc algorithm, detailed in @sec:olc).
-Importantly, building on this, and the framework laid out by neural @tsp solving @tsp-gcn, @gnn:pl have been employed for direct artifact resolution in overlap graphs @lovro , without trying to replicate the result of a fixed existing algorithm, or heuristic.
+Importantly, building on this, and the framework laid out by neural @tsp solving @tsp-gcn, @gnn:pl have been employed for direct artifact resolution in overlap graphs @lovro, without trying to replicate the result of a fixed existing algorithm, or heuristic.
 This was shown to improve assembly contiguity, and reduce mismatches and indels (erroneous insertions/deletions) in the reconstructed genome.

 == Aims
 While previous work @lovro has paved the way to replace the combination of algorithms and heuristics traditionally used during the layout phase of the @olc algorithm, this project aims to build on these advancements with three aims: